BOUGIE APOCALYPSE

 The night kept watching.

-Even if it started with bad coffee, half-decent ham and beans, and strangers you still didn’t quite trust.
+Even if it started with bad coffee, half-decent ham and beans, and strangers we still didn’t quite trust.

 Bougie Apocalypse